btoms20/AsyncPlotTabler/README.md

 - Or execute `swift run Todo`

 #### 📔 A Blog Demo (check out the [hosted demo](https://vpt-blog.btoms20.com))
-Want to set up a Micro Blog written entirely in Swift!
+Want to set up a Micro Blog written entirely in Swift??
 Here's a template to get you started!
 - Run the `Blog` target within Xcode
 - Or execute `swift run Blog`